- Apr 17

-Factors Influencing Drug Use in This Group
+Factors Influencing Drug Use by Native Americans

-Native Americans have higher incidences of substance abuse due to their history in the U.S., including forced relocations and political injustices.
+Native Americans have higher incidences of substance misuse due to their history in the U.S., including forced relocations and political injustices.
 High rates of violence, loss, isolation, trauma and discrimination also make individuals in this group susceptible to alcohol and drug use.

 Compared to other groups, Native Americans are more likely to report: